-Back pain is most commonly felt as soreness, tension or stiffness in the lower back (the area between the bottom of the ribs and the top of the legs), but it can also be felt in the neck, shoulders, buttocks and thighs.
+Back pain is most commonly felt as soreness, tension or stiffness in the lower back (the area between the bottom of the ribs and the top of the legs).
+It can also be felt in the neck, shoulders, buttocks and thighs.

-There are several warning signs, known as ‘symptoms’, that may indicate that your back pain is caused by a more serious condition that requires immediate medical help.
-These include:
+There are several warning signs — known as symptoms — that may indicate your back pain is caused by a more serious condition.

 - a fever of 38ºC or above